MTOR: Function

 mTOR integrates the input from upstream pathways, including insulin, growth factors (such as IGF-1 and IGF-2), and amino acids. mTOR also senses cellular nutrient, oxygen, and energy levels.
 The mTOR pathway is a central regulator of mammalian metabolism and physiology, with important roles in the function of tissues including liver, muscle, white and brown adipose tissue, and the brain, and is dysregulated in human diseases, such as diabetes, obesity, depression, and certain cancers.
 Rapamycin inhibits mTOR by associating with its intracellular receptor FKBP12.
 The FKBP12–rapamycin complex binds directly to the FKBP12-Rapamycin Binding (FRB) domain of mTOR, inhibiting its activity.

-mTOR in plants
+In plants

 Plants express the mechanistic target of rapamycin (mTOR) and have a TOR kinase complex.
 In plants, only the TORC1 complex is present unlike that of mammalian target of rapamycin which also contains the TORC2 complex.
 Plant species have TOR proteins in the protein kinase and FKBP-rapamycin binding (FRB) domains that share a similar amino acid sequence to mTOR in mammals.